jmslocum16/RR/README.md

 When the server receives a shared update, it goes through the list of transactions and checks all of the preconditions.
 If any fail, it aborts and does not apply the transaction or echo it to the other players.
 Otherwise, it applies the postcondition function to the game state, and echoes the update to all other players.

-The purpose of this is that it guarantees that any concurrent updates to the shared part of the state happen exactly once, even if the network duplicates a message, but especially when multiple [layers try to update the same state, whether it be drilling the same wall, or rock raiders from two different players trying to pick up the same ore.
+The purpose of this is that it guarantees that any concurrent updates to the shared part of the state happen exactly once, even if the network duplicates a message, but especially when multiple players try to update the same state, whether it be drilling the same wall, or rock raiders from two different players trying to pick up the same ore.

 #### Server updating the game state.